guardian/configure-dependency-management/README.md

 - Scala
 - Typescript
 - Go
+- Python

-The script adds some files, commits them, and raises a PR.
+The script adds a dependaboy.yml file, commits it, and raises a PR.

 To use, first ensure you have Go installed and also the Github CLI: